SEESolutions-it/DpdlEngine/README.md

 ## 'DpdlEngine lite' release limitations/restrictions

-The 'DpdlEngine lite' release software package has the following limitations/restrictions:
+The 'DpdlEngine lite' release software package is available for Free and has the following limitations/restrictions:

 * At startup, the DpdlEngine requires the execution of a validation script.
-The script simply accesses a html website at www.seesolutions.it for validation.
+The script simply accesses a html website at www.seesolutions.it for validation (no data is collected, it's a siple get html)

 The validation script can be inspected here:
 [./DpdlLibs/DemoDpdl_validator/validateDpdlDemo.h](https://github.com/SEESolutions-it/DpdlEngine/blob/main/DpdlLibs/DemoDpdl_validator/validateDpdlDemo.h)

-* The DpdlEngine parameters and configuration file 'DpdlEngine.ini' cannot be customized
+* The DpdlEngine parameters and configuration file 'DpdlEngine.ini' can be customized only in the registered version

-* The class reference file (classes.txt), used for dynamic loading of library classes via loadObj(..) and getClass(..) methods can be edited only in the registered version of Dpdl.
+* The class definition file (classes.txt), used for dynamic loading and resolving of library classes via loadObj(..) and getClass(..) methods can be edited only in the registered version of Dpdl.

-* The execution of Dpdl scripts is limited to 500 lines of code, embeddec C code limited to 100 lines of code
+* The execution of Dpdl scripts is limited to 500 lines of code, embeddec C code and OCaml is limited to 100 lines of code

 * The Dpdl scripting API function 'systemExec' is available only in the registered version of Dpdl